AIxCyberChallenge/example-crs-architecture/docs/api/README.md

 stateDiagram-v2
     accTitle: Task Status State Diagram

-    nonexistent, no state --> pending: Competition infrastructure sends a task to the CRS pending --> processing: CRS starts work on a task processing --> errored: CRS had an unrecoverable issue while working on the task processing --> canceled: Competition infrastructure cancels the task
+    nonexistent --> pending: Competition infrastructure sends a task to the CRS pending --> processing: CRS starts work on a task processing --> errored: CRS had an unrecoverable issue while working on the task processing --> canceled: Competition infrastructure cancels the task